 Ripe bananas have a higher GI than greener bananas.
 The sugar content increases as the banana matures, which in turn affects your blood sugar levels.

 In general, bananas seem to release their sugars slowly.

-One recent study followed type 2 diabetics with high cholesterol.
-They added 9 oz (250 grams) of banana to their breakfast for 4 weeks, which significantly reduced fasting blood sugar and cholesterol levels (43).
+In one study of people with type 2 diabetes and high cholesterol, adding 9 ounces (250 grams) of banana to participants’ breakfast for 4 weeks significantly reduced their fasting blood sugar and cholesterol levels (

-Low-GI foods like bananas may also help you feel full and keep blood sugar levels stable.
-This may lead to weight loss over time (27).
+Low GI foods like bananas may also help you feel full and keep blood sugar levels stable.
+This may lead to weight loss over time (

-Bottom Line: Bananas have a low to medium glycemic index (GI) value.
-Their sugar content and blood sugar raising effects increase as they ripen.
+Bananas have a low to medium glycemic index (GI) value.
+Their sugar content and blood sugar-raising effects increase as they ripen.

-Bananas are healthy and nutritious, there is no doubt about that.
-They are also high in fiber, but low in calories.
+Bananas are healthy and nutritious.
+They’re high in fiber and low in calories.

-Most bananas have a low to medium glycemic index, and should not cause big spikes in blood sugar levels compared to other high-carb foods.
+Most bananas have a low to medium glycemic index and should not cause big spikes in blood sugar levels compared with other high carb foods.

-Although there are no studies that directly examine the effects of bananas on weight, they do have several properties that should make them a weight loss friendly food.
+Although there are no studies that directly examine the effects of bananas on weight, bananas have several properties that should make them a weight-loss-friendly food.

-If you are trying to lose weight, then there is absolutely nothing wrong with eating bananas as a part of a balanced, real food based diet.
+If you’re trying to lose weight, there is absolutely nothing wrong with eating bananas as a part of a balanced diet rich in whole foods.